mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-data-basics.md

     item_type: lecture
     start_time: '13:30'
     duration: 45
-  - title: 'Exercise: Building Serializers for Awful JSON'
-    description: I've added some new features to the apps we wrote adapters for, earlier today.
-The JSON for these new records doesn't align well with what ember-data expects to see by default.
-Split up into teams, and work together to massage this JSON until all tests pass.
-Each group will present their solution to the rest of the workshop.
-    item_type: exercise
-    start_time: '15:00'
-    duration: 60
   - title: Functional JSON Massaging
     description: We rarely have the luxury of working with ideal JSON contracts, and often need to write code to transform between our API's representation of a